Uberi/University-Notes/MATH239/MATH239.md

 A **planar embedding** of a graph $G$ is a drawing of $G$ on a plane such that every vertex has a unique position and the edges do not intersect except at vertices.

 Any graph that has at least one planar embedding is a **planar graph**.
-A **face** in a planar graph is a connected region on the plane - a region which, considered by itself, is connected.
-Two faces are **adjacent** if they share at least one edge.
+A **face** in a planar graph is a connected region (empty area) on the plane - a region which, considered by itself, is connected.

-;wip: what kind of object is a face?

 The **boundary walk** for a face in a **connected** planar embedding is a closed walk around the boundary of the face.
 This is basically a walk that encloses the face but nothing else.
 For example, if there is a face within a face, we have to exclude the inner face from being included in the outer face's boundary walk.